 Unfortunately, those figures aren't certain.
 They are only estimates.
 But they are a good indication that we aren't talking about huge new charges and that the rates are expected to be broadly the same across the shipping lines.
 They only vary £6 per teu on the Asia – North Europe trade lane, £11 on Asia – Mediterranean routes and £19 on European exports to North America.

-Almost every vessel service that arrives or departs the North Europe region, makes other calls at ports that are covered by the European Union.
+As most other lines make multiple calls in North Europe, when other calls are within the EU, that ship becomes liable for EU ETS charges already.
 Whether that is Antwerp, Rotterdam, Hamburg, or others.
-This means the vessel will be subject to the EU ETS scheme and then any shipper with containers on board will almost certainly be required to pay surcharges.
+At that point, any shipper with containers on board is required to pay surcharges.
 Even if their containers' destination is London Gateway, Southampton, Felixstowe or another UK port.

 Are shipping lines going to change their routes to avoid EU ports?

-As the UK's emission surcharges for the maritime industry are not to introduced until 2026, some carriers are now favouring an initial call at a UK port such as Felixstowe or London Gateway, before moving onto EU ports.
+With the UK's more relaxed laws on ETS currently, some shipping lines have been favouring an initial call at a UK port such as Felixstowe or London Gateway, before moving onto EU ports.
 With the current rules, this means shipping lines only have to pay for the emissions on the leg of the journey between the UK and EU port, not all the way from Asia.

 What if my goods are on a zero-emission or low-emission vessel?

 Whilst options are limited currently, in the years to come there will be a growing number of zero or low-emission vessels in operation on major trade lanes.
-Maersk is set to take delivery of its first large ocean-going 16,000 TEU methanol-powered vessel in Q1 of 2024.
+Maersk took delivery of its first large ocean-going 16,000 TEU methanol-powered vessel in Q1 of 2024.

 So, will using these vessels avoid the charges?
 In theory, yes.
 But that will depend on how the carriers decide to charge for their carbon allowances.